About the risk register

 Providers can use the EORR to consider the various risks that different groups of students might face and the ways in which these risks may interact.
 From this, they can consider how they can contribute to reducing these risks.

+The EORR has also been designed as a key tool to implement our obligations as a public body under the Equality Act 2010.
 However, the risks identified also extend to student characteristics that are not covered by the Equalities Act 2010, but who are likely to experience a risk to equality of opportunity as a result of the risk.
-For example, we include consideration of care experienced students and students who have been eligible for free school meals.
+For example, we include consideration of care experienced students and students who are eligible for free school meals.

 See more about how to use the EORR